hirrolot/poica/README.md

 ## Type introspection

-[Type introspection] is supported in the sence that you can query the type properties of ADTs at compile-time and then handle them somehow in your hand-written macros.
+[Type introspection] is supported in the sense that you can query the type properties of ADTs at compile-time and then handle them somehow in your hand-written macros.

 [Type introspection]: https://en.wikipedia.org/wiki/Introspection_(computer_science)
 [type introspection]: https://en.wikipedia.org/wiki/Introspection_(computer_science)